SHC-ASTRA/astra-docs/templates/readme/ros2.md

 # ROS2 Repository Name

+> [!NOTE]
+> Notes about what to put where go in these note sections.
+Everything else is
+> an example to help you get started.

+> [!NOTE]
-Brief description of what the repository is for.
+> Brief description of what the repository is for.

-This is a template
+This is an example repository that does example things.

 ## Table of Contents

+> [!NOTE]
+> Don't forget to update your table of contents!

 - [Software Prerequisites](#software-prerequisites)
 - [Usage](#usage)